Funeral service listing published Aug. 24, 2023

 ADVERTISEMENT

-Gunval “Gunny” Knudson, 95, of Granite Falls, died Aug.
+Anitra Loe, 97, of Willmar, died Aug.
 22. Service 11 a.m.
-Aug.
-25 at Rock Valle Lutheran Church, near Granite Falls.
-Wing-Bain Funeral Home.
+Sept.
+1 at Faith Lutheran Church, Spicer.
+Dirks-Blem Funeral Service Inc.

 Donald McClurg, 87, of Renville, died Aug.
-20. Service 12 p.m.
-Aug.
+20. Service noon Aug.
 26 at United Methodist Church, Renville.
 Dirks-Blem Funeral Service Inc.

 Robert Ryks, 75, of Howard Lake, died June 24.
 Service 1 to 4 p.m.
 Aug.
 26 at the American Legion in Howard Lake.